mscw-infosec/CTFd-owl/README.md

 3. Unlike in BIT-NSC's version, dynamic flags have no support.
 4. Multiple containers + ports per challenge.
 5. FLAG variable exported from CTFd to environment when running `docker compose up` on challenge.
+6. Everything about container (including frp) should be configured using labels in docker-compose.

+### Labels
+Proxied containers should have at least first two of these labels:
+- `owl.proxy=true` - tells CTFd-Owl that container should be proxied
+- `owl.proxy.port=5656` - container port that will be connected to FRP (ex.
+5656)
+- `owl.label.conntype=nc` - will be shown as `(nc)` before container's `ip:port` in challenge card.
+- `owl.label.comment=My comment.` - will be shown as `(My comment.)` next line after container's `ip:port` in challenge card.

 ## Installation